frconor-ebook/meditations/_posts/2025-12-11-at-st-josephs-side.md

 What kind of relationship would Joseph have had with Jesus?
 "Joseph loved Jesus as a father loves his son and showed his love by giving him the best he had.
 Joseph, caring for the child as he had been commanded, made Jesus a craftsman, transmitting his own skill to him.

 "So the neighbors in Nazareth would call Jesus both *faber* and *fabri filiu*s: the craftsman and the son of the craftsman (Mark 6:3; Matt.
 13:55).
-Jesus worked in Joseph\'s workshop and by Joseph\'s side.
+Jesus worked in Joseph's workshop and by Joseph's side.
 What sort of a man must Joseph have been, and how must grace have been active in him, that he was able to carry out the task of bringing up the Son of God!"
 (J. Escrivá, *Christ Is Passing By*, Point 55).

-At Joseph\'s side, we can learn to look a little closer at the souls that God has entrusted to us---our children---to examine our conscience and see how we are fulfilling our role in transmitting virtue, in forming children along the pathway that God has called them, so that they can respond to their Christian vocation, their professional vocation, maybe, their marriage vocation, in the way that God wants, so that we keep that goal of our marriage and of our family ever present before our mind and in our prayer.
+At Joseph's side, we can learn to look a little closer at the souls that God has entrusted to us---our children---to examine our conscience and see how we are fulfilling our role in transmitting virtue, in forming children along the pathway that God has called them, so that they can respond to their Christian vocation, their professional vocation, maybe, their marriage vocation, in the way that God wants, so that we keep that goal of our marriage and of our family ever present before our mind and in our prayer.

-As we move towards Bethlehem, it\'s a great moment to consider our mission in relation to the mission of St. Joseph.
+As we move towards Bethlehem, it's a great moment to consider our mission in relation to the mission of St. Joseph.

-In *Christ Is Passing By* (Point 55), St. Josemaría says, "For Jesus must have resembled Joseph: in his way of working, in the traits of his character, and in his way of speaking.
-Jesus\' realism, his eye for detail, the way he sat at table and broke bread, his preference for using everyday situations in his teaching---all this reflects his childhood and the influence of Joseph."
+In *Christ Is Passing By*, St. Josemaría says, "For Jesus must have resembled Joseph: in his way of working, in the traits of his character, and in his way of speaking.
+Jesus' realism, his eye for detail, the way he sat at table and broke bread, his preference for using everyday situations in his teaching---all this reflects his childhood and the influence of Joseph" (*ibid*.).

 In our prayer, we could perhaps plan: What particular messages do I want to convey to my children during these hours and days---very special family days?
 What conversations could I have with each one of them?